 Look to the support of a solid organization or structured principles to achieve success.
 Your actions should be motivated beyond selfish reasons, or there will be little reward for them.

 Yes / No

 The Hierophant is a symbol of education and tradition.
 This card suggests seeking spiritual guidance or advice in your life.
 Also indicative of conformity and religious approval, this card has neither a positive or negative connotation.
 The only answer is maybe.

-Keywords: tarot cards, tarot meanings, Hierophant tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Hierophant tarot card mean, reversed meaning

 Help us improve